What's The Cost of an In-House Digital Marketing Team?

 Marketing is all about generating more profits.
 Every piece of every marketing effort is aimed at sending leads to your sales team, who can close the deal and make your business some money.

-Blog Marketing and ROI
+Blog Marketing And Roi

 Obviously, you need to look at your team in terms of ROI.
 You're spending money on salaries, you're spending it on producing or paying for text and graphical content, you're spending it on paid advertising.
 Sooner or later, that money needs to come back to you.
 Tracking this and making decisions is one of the most important considerations you have to keep in mind.